alejandronanez/alejandronanez/README.md

 Hi, I'm Alejandro.
 Worked most of my career as a frontend engineer, now diving into backend with Kotlin and Node.

-Building sideprojects with Laravel.
+Building sideprojects with Laravel and Phoenix.

 ## Contact
 - [Alejandro Nanez on LinkedIn](https://linkedin.com/in/alejandronanez)